dabrahams/www.boostcon.com/content/pages/location.rst

 Local Time Zone
 ---------------

-At the time of BoostCon 2008, Aspen will be on Mountain Daylight Time, the same as Denver.
-Daylight Savings Time starts Sunday March 9, 2008 at 2:00 a.m.
+At the time of BoostCon 2009, Aspen will be on Mountain Daylight Time, the same as Denver.
+Daylight Savings Time starts Sunday March 8, 2009 at 2:00 a.m.
+Mountain Standard Time.

 Weather